racingthebeam/goblin/README.md

 #### `GoblinDump(w io.Writer, b any, opts *DumpOpts) error`

-Dump the block contents `b` to output `w`, for diagnostics/inspection purposes. `opts` includes flags that specify the desired level of verbosity (summary/preview/full), and whether or not output should be colorized.
+Dump the block contents `b` to output `w`, for diagnostics/inspection purposes. `opts` specifies the desired verbosity (summary/preview/full), and whether output should be colorized.

 #### `GolinLint(b any) error`